HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 2 - Custom Operators/README.md

 }
 ```

-We can only perform an insertion if the maximum program length hasn't been reached, and either the mutation type is insertion or no deletion can be performed.
-We randomly generate an instruction and insert it into the mutation point.
+We delete the instruction at the mutation point if otherwise.

 ```
 else if (programLength > minimumProgramLength &&